 You'll learn what a doily is, what they are made of, what doilies are used for, and what some of the most common materials are that people use to make doilies.
 Along with other pieces of information; everything you'll need for doily crochet.

 Want to get started crocheting doilies right away?
-Then take a look at the free crochet doily designs found in this collection of Pure Elegance: 25 Dainty Doily Crochet Patterns
+Then take a look at the free crochet doily designs found in this collection of 25+ Crochet Doily Patterns